PinkPantheress: Career

+2019–2021: Career beginnings and To Hell with It

-PinkPantheress started writing music in high school to help a friend before eventually writing music on her own.
+Walker started writing music in high school to help a friend before eventually writing music on her own.
 At age 17, she began using GarageBand to produce instrumentals for her friend, fellow singer Mazz, and she later used GarageBand to record many of her early songs while lying down in her university hall late at night.
-She started uploading original songs of hers to SoundCloud, where they received little attention.
-After a video posted to her personal TikTok account in December 2020 received over 500,000 likes, she posted a snippet of her song "Just a Waste" as PinkPantheress that same month in the hopes of reaching a wider audience; the snippet soon went viral on the platform.
+She started uploading original songs of hers to SoundCloud as PinkPantheress, where they received little attention.
+After a video posted to her personal TikTok account in December 2020 received over 500 thousand likes, she posted a snippet of her song "Just a Waste", which used the instrumental from Michael Jackson's song "Off the Wall", as PinkPantheress later that month in the hopes of reaching a wider audience; the snippet soon went viral on the platform.

-PinkPantheress's song "Pain" went viral on TikTok in January 2021 and peaked at number 35 on the UK Singles Chart in August 2021.
-Her breakout single "Break It Off" also went viral on TikTok in early 2021.
-She released her song "Passion" in February 2021, and she was signed to Parlophone in April 2021.
-She was featured on GoldLink's song "Evian" from his studio album Haram! and signed to Elektra Records in June 2021.
-Also that month, a visual for her song "Break It Off" was released.
-After a snippet of her song "Just for Me" gained attention on TikTok, she released it in August 2021, along with a music video co-directed by her released the following month.
-It was her second top-40 and highest entry on the UK Singles Chart.
-In early October 2021, she announced the release date and title of her debut mixtape, To Hell with It and released her song "I Must Apologise".
-To Hell With It was released on 15 October 2021 through Parlophone and Elektra Records, debuting at number 20 on the UK Albums Chart.
+Two of PinkPantheress's songs, the Adam F-sampling "Break It Off" and the Sweet Female Attitude-sampling "Pain", went viral on TikTok in early 2021, with the latter peaking at number 35 on the UK Singles Chart in August of that year.
+She was signed to Parlophone in April 2021.
+In June 2021, she was featured on GoldLink's song "Evian" from his studio album Haram! and signed to Elektra Records.
+When a snippet of her song "Just for Me", produced by Mura Masa, gained attention on TikTok, she released it in August 2021, along with a music video co-directed by her and released the following month.
+On the UK Singles Chart, it peaked at number 27, making it her highest entry on the UK Singles Chart at the time.
+It earned PinkPantheress nominations for an iHeartRadio Music Award, an Ivor Novello Award, and two NME Awards.
+In early October 2021, she announced the release date and title of her debut mixtape, To Hell with It, which was released on 15 October 2021 through Parlophone and Elektra Records and debuted at number 20 on the UK Albums Chart.
+The mixtape was preceded by "Pain", "Break It Off", and "Just for Me" as singles, as well as "Passion", released in July 2021, and "I Must Apologise", released in October 2021.
+PinkPantheress performed live for the first time in October and November 2021 in London.